 Patchy day sleeps

 Fiona’s little boy sleeps really well at night – from 6.30pm to 5.30am – but he consistently wakes up very early – and during the day he’s quite wakeful and only has three short naps.

 Fiona isn’t quite sure whether she should attempt to transition her bub from three day sleeps to two.
 She also wonders if hoping for a slightly later morning wake-up time is too much to ask.

-Mothercraft nurse Chris Minogue says that Fiona’s little boy is doing brilliantly, but is often in danger of being awake during the day for longer than he is asleep at night.
+Chris says that Fiona’s little boy is doing brilliantly, but is often in danger of being awake during the day for longer than he is asleep at night.

 Are you interrupting your baby’s sleep cycle?